SimiaCryptus/intellij-aicoder/docs/manual_tests.md

 ##### Conclusion:
-This manual test plan aims to cover critical functionalities of the TaskRunnerAction and TaskRunnerApp to ensure they meet the required standards for performance, usability, and reliability.
+This manual test plan aims to cover critical functionalities of the PlanAheadAction and TaskRunnerApp to ensure they meet the required standards for performance, usability, and reliability.
 Regular testing and updates based on the findings will help maintain the quality of the application.

-# generic\WebDevAction.kt
+# generic\WebDevelopmentAssistantAction.kt

-#### Manual Test Plan for WebDevAction
+#### Manual Test Plan for WebDevelopmentAssistantAction

 ##### Objective:
-To ensure that the `WebDevAction` class and its associated components function correctly across various scenarios, handling user interactions, file operations, and server communications effectively.
+To ensure that the `WebDevelopmentAssistantAction` class and its associated components function correctly across various scenarios, handling user interactions, file operations, and server communications effectively.

 ##### Test Environment Setup:
 1. **IDE Setup**: Ensure IntelliJ IDEA is installed and configured.
-2. **Plugin Installation**: Install the plugin containing the `WebDevAction` class.
+2. **Plugin Installation**: Install the plugin containing the `WebDevelopmentAssistantAction` class.
 3. **Server Setup**: Verify that the `AppServer` is up and running.
 4. **File System**: Prepare a directory structure with various file types to simulate user projects.
 5. **Browser Setup**: Ensure a default browser is set and functional.